thehyve/podium/README.md

 ### Microservices Overview

-Podium uses microservices.
+Podium is built in a microservices architecture which works in following way:

+**Podium Gateway**, serves the Angular application and also handles web traffic.

+**Podium UAA**, is a User Account and Authentication server based on Spring Security.
+This server provides OAuth2 tokens for securing the gateway.

+**Podium Registry**, a runtime application on which all applications registers and get their configuration from.
+It also provides runtime monitoring dashboards.

 There are two services in this repository, the uaa service and the gateway service.
 There is a third the [Podium Registry][] that has its own repository and needs to be running for the others to work.
 The services have to be started in the following order:

-1. Podium-Registry
+1. Podium Registry
-2. Podium-UAA
+2. Podium UAA
-3. Podium-Gateway
+3. Podium Gateway

 ### Running Podium for development